rahulreddyr3/learn_react_beginner/vanilla-JS-and-why-React/README.md

 * Now that the JS is linked to HTML, lets
     * Add a few elements to HTML and change them from JS.
     * Lets try to add CSS

+* Now that thing can be changed, let make thing interactive